sepulworld/dynamic-dns-digital-ocean/README.md

 # dynamic-dns-digital-ocean

-Simple Docker supported dynamic DNS updater for DNS hosted on Digital Ocean
+Simple dynamic DNS updater for DNS hosted on Digital Ocean

-Run on a Docker host in your home :)
+Designed to run on a Docker host at home.

 ### Requirements